Bundesliga: Bayern Munich one win away from title after beating Gladbach | DW | 13.06.2020

 As they have done on so many occasions over the course of this unusual season, Bayern Munich weighed up the challenge set for them and responded accordingly and emphatically.

-Just three days after a cup semifinal win over Eintracht Frankfurt, missing key players through injury and suspension, and facing a side which had beaten them in the return fixture back in December, Bayern were second-best for long periods against Borussia Mönchengladbach.
+Just three days after a German Cup semifinal win over Eintracht Frankfurt, Bayern were missing key players through injury and suspension, and facing a side which had beaten them in the return fixture back in December.

+And they were second-best for long periods against Borussia Mönchengladbach, but still they prevailed.

-But still they prevailed, Leon Goretzka netting the winner four minutes from time after a Benjamin Pavard own-goal had cancelled out Joshua Zirkzee’s opener.
+Leon Goretzka netted the winner four minutes from time after a Benjamin Pavard own-goal had cancelled out Joshua Zirkzee's opener.
 The Bavarians are now just one more win away from an eighth straight Bundesliga title.

 A season of problems - and answers